-ShoreRivers utilizes the standard EPA criteria for collecting and analyzing enterococci samples.
-These criteria use a pass/fail system to determine if enterococci levels are safe or unsafe for swimming.
-For a single sample taken at one location, 104 cfu/100 ml* is the threshold used to determine if the concentration meet acceptable swimming levels.
-The State of Maryland’s Healthy Beaches Act identifies uses this threshold to determine safety at designated swimming beaches throughout the state.
-At a site where three or more samples are collected at once, a geometric mean is calculated and 35 cfu/100 ml is used as the threshold for safe swimming.
+The protocol uses a pass/fail system to determine if enterococci levels are safe or unsafe for swimming.
+For a single sample taken at one location, 104 MPN*/100 ml* is the threshold used to determine if the concentration meet acceptable swimming levels.
+Maryland regulations identify this threshold to determine safety at designated swimming beaches throughout the state (Code of Maryland Regulations 26.08.09.01).
+At a site where three or more samples are collected at once, a geometric mean is calculated and 35 MPN*/100 ml is used as the threshold for safe swimming.

 Tips for Safe Swimming

 There are inherent risks associated with coming in contact with river water, but you can lower your risk by following these guidelines and staying informed about the current health of your river.

 Check Swim Guide for current information.

 Do not swim within 48 hours of a major storm event.
 A major storm event is any storm that creates runoff, which provides a vehicle for bacteria to be transported from our land to our rivers.

 Do not swim if you have open wounds, scratches, skin lesions, an ear infection, or a comprised immune system.